Prakash-sa/low-level-design-ultimatum/introduction/Polymorphism.md

 | Return type              | Can differ                                                    | Must be the same                           |
 | Private / sealed methods | Can be overloaded                                             | Cannot be overridden                       |
 | Performance              | Generally better (compile-time binding)                       | Generally worse (runtime binding)          |

-See also

-- `Abstraction.md` — designing simple interfaces and hiding implementation details.
-- `Inheritance.md` — class hierarchies used for overriding and extension.